 - 3/4 cup mayonnaise

-- Allow the potatoes, eggs, and carrots, if used to cool before dicing into bite-sized pieces and placing in a bowl.
+- Allow the potatoes, eggs, and carrots to cool.
+Then chop them into bite-sized pieces and place them in a bowl.